Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 ---

 ## 4.32.0 (14.03.2022) - Person lookup service client
 The platform application Register has been given a new endpoint that can be used to verify correct national identity number.
 This version of the app template packages have a new person lookup client that can be used to perform lookups with the new endpoint in Register.
-(This was first implemented in 4.29.0, but bugs pushed it back to 4.32.0.)

 ## 4.31.1 (10.03.2022) - Fixed bug related to prefill and enriched instance events with person identification number